What Is Mediastinoscopy with Biopsy?

 - identify infections, such as tuberculosis

-According to the National Institutes of Health (NIH), doctors often use mediastinoscopy to help stage lung or other cancers, or to understand how far the disease has advanced.
+Doctors often use mediastinoscopy to understand how far lung or other cancers have advanced.
+This is also known as staging the cancer, or determining what stage your cancer has reached.
 This information can help you and your doctor select the most appropriate course of treatment.

-The stage of any type of cancer is based on several factors.
+Doctors base the stage of any type of cancer on several factors.
 These include:

 - the size of the primary tumor

-- whether the cancer has spread to distant parts of the body
+- whether the cancer is present in distant parts of the body

 - whether the lymph nodes are involved